Crabbypixel/Rust-OS-Dev/README.md

 This project is open-source and available under the [MIT License](LICENSE).

-## Acknowledgements

-- Special thanks to [The Rust Programming Language](https://www.rust-lang.org/) for providing an excellent system programming language.
-- [OSDev Wiki](https://os.phil-opp.com/) for offering great resources on OS development.
-- [QEMU](https://www.qemu.org/) for providing an excellent tool for hardware emulation.

 ## Disclaimer

 This is a learning project and should not be considered for production use.
-It’s intended to explore operating system development concepts in Rust.
+It’s intended to explore and learn operating system development concepts in Rust.